Marwan-lord/Resgen/README.md

 Define your resume once in JSON,then generate consistent PDF versions tailored to different opportunities.

 >[!WARNING]
-> If you experience any problems with fonts please submit a problem
+> The app might not work due to problems with reading fonts from font directories if you encounter such problem please submit an issue

 ## Prerequisites
 1. Having LiberationSans font installed